ZAKosma/atlas-jam-one/README.md

 - **Keep It Appropriate**: All content introduced into the game must be suitable for a general audience, adhering to community guidelines and ensuring inclusivity.

-## How to Participate

-1. **Sign Up**: Register for a shift through the designated sign-up system.
-Remember, your shift is a commitment to contribute to the game's development for 1-2 hours.

-2. **Review**: Before your shift starts, familiarize yourself with the current state of the game.
-This will be your only insight into the project's direction.

-3. **Develop**: Add your unique contribution to the game.
-Whether it's coding, design, art, or sound, ensure it aligns with the project's current trajectory and the additional twist.

-4. **Submit**: Once your shift is over, submit your contributions according to the provided instructions.
-Ensure your code is clean, commented, and integrates smoothly with the existing project.

 ## Schedule

-The game jam starts on [Start Date] and ends on [End Date].
-The revealing of the 'twist' will occur one day before the jam starts.
+The game jam starts on 3/25/2024 and ends on 3/29/24.

 ## Tools and Resources

-[List any recommended tools, engines, or resources participants might find helpful.
-This could include links to Unity, Unreal Engine, Godot, or asset libraries that fit the game jam's theme and rules.]
+Participants are required to use Unity 2021.3.29f1 for this project.
+This ensures that all contributions are compatible and can be integrated smoothly.

 ## Final Showcase

-At the conclusion of the game jam, the final game will be showcased to all participants and the wider community.
-This will be a time to celebrate the collective creativity and effort put into the project, showcasing the diverse interpretations and additions each developer has made.
+At the conclusion of the game jam, the final game will be showcased to all participants and the wider community on Monday following the end of the jam.

 ## Contact

-For questions or clarifications about the rules, schedule, or any other concerns, please contact [Organizer's Contact Information].
+For questions or clarifications about the rules, schedule, or any other concerns, please contact Zak directly.

-Join us in this experimental journey of creativity and collaboration.
-Let's build something unique, one silent shift at a time!